BarRaider/streamdeck-tools/README.md

 - Optimized SetImage to not resubmit an image that was just posted to the device.
 Can be overridden with new property in Connection.SetImage() function.

 ## Features
+- Sample plugin now included in this project on Github
 - Simplified working with filenames from the Stream Deck SDK.
 See ***"Working with files"*** section below
 - Built-in integration with NLog.
 Use `Logger.LogMessage()` for logging.
 - Just call the `SDWrapper.Run()` and the library will take care of all the overhead